 A little something about me...

-My life long passion for telescope making and astronomical imaging fueled my early interest in mechanical engineering leading to my position for over the last 20 years as President and CEO of PI (Physik Instrumente) USA.
-PI is the world leading manufacture of piezoceramic based micro and nanopositioning equipment for a variety of research and industrial applications including adaptive optic positioners for astronomical telescopes (UKIRT, Keck, NASA IRTF, ESO, VLT, Subaru, SALT, Gemini, MRO, PanSTARR etc.), semiconductor equipment nanopositioners for optics, mask alignment and autofocusing mechanisms, automated optical fiber alignment systems for the optical telecom industry, and piezo scanning stages for advanced high resolution microscopies.
+My life long passion for telescope making and astronomical imaging fueled my early interest in mechanical engineering leading to my position for over the last 25 years as President and CEO of PI (Physik Instrumente) USA.
+I retired in this role at the end of 2020 and still continue a role as a corporate Board advisor.
+PI is the world leading manufacture of piezoceramic based micro and nanopositioning equipment for a variety of research and industrial applications including adaptive optic positioners for astronomical telescopes (UKIRT, Keck, NASA IRTF, ESO, VLT, Subaru, DKIST, SALT, Gemini, MRO, PanSTARR, James Webb, etc.), semiconductor equipment nanopositioners for optics, mask alignment and autofocusing mechanisms, automated optical fiber alignment systems for the optical telecom industry, and piezo scanning stages for advanced high resolution microscopies.
 Prior to PI, I was a Director of Operations with Newport Corporation.

-To serve the optical sciences and engineering community I participate in a number of capacities for the SPIE (International Society of Optical Engineering) an engineering/scientific organization with approximately 30,000 members and 220,000 active participants worldwide.
-I was elected as the Society's Secretary/Treasurer in 2007 and continued to serve in this role through 2014 I am a member of the Society's Executive Committee and Board of Directors.
+To serve the optical sciences and engineering community I participated in a number of capacities for the SPIE (International Society of Optical Engineering) an engineering/scientific organization with approximately 30,000 members and 220,000 active participants worldwide.
+I was elected as the Society's Secretary/Treasurer in 2007 and continued to serve in this role through 2014.
+I was a member of the Society's Executive Committee and Board of Directors from 2007 through 2017 and led the Board Search Committee for a new CEO of SPIE in 2019.
 A very humbling moment was to be honored as a Fellow of the Society in 2008, one of only 900 since the founding of this society in 1955.

-In the professional astronomy area I sit on the Arizona Astronomy Board serving the University of Arizona's world renowned Steward Mirror Labs and Observatories where the worlds largest telescopes are designed and built.
+In the professional astronomy area I sat on the Arizona Astronomy Board serving the University of Arizona's world renowned Steward Mirror Labs and Observatories where the worlds largest telescopes are designed and built.

 Links to the SPIE's Executive Leadership ( International Society of Optical Engineers):